beast-2e/beast-2e.github.io/README.md

 1. Open up the command line on your computer.
 On Windows, this can be Command Prompt or Powershell.
 On Mac, this is Terminal.
 2. Navigate to wherever you want to clone the repository.
 Some helpful commands for this are `pwd` (a.k.a., print working directory, which tells you where you currently are), `ls` (which lists all of the files and folders in your current directory), `cd foldername` (which lets you "enter" a subfolder of your current directory), and `cd ..` (which lets you take a step backward from where you are; e.g., if you are in `folder/subfolder/` and run this command, you will end up in `folder/`).
 3. Type `git clone https://github.com/beast-2e/beast-2e.github.io.git` and hit enter; the code will appear in a folder called `beast-2e.github.io` (which you can get to via `cd beast-2e.github.io`).
 Optionally, you can type `git clone https://github.com/beast-2e/beast-2e.github.io.git yourfoldernamehere`, and the code will appear in whatever you call your subfolder.
+4. Once you've entered the repo, it's a good idea to create a branch so that your changes don't just go directly to the `main` branch.
+(In version control, branches are different tracks of history: like "what if" scenarios, but actually.)
+This is because sometimes people have simultaneous diverging ideas that would be confusing to add to the same branch at once.
+You can do this by running `git checkout -b yourbranchname -t origin/main`, which will create a new branch with your branch name that tracks the changes occurring on `main`.

 ## 1. Make changes